 There are several advantages to using cursors within your applications.
 Where and when you use a cursor depends on the nature of the application and the objective you want to accomplish.

-specific SELECT or DML statement.
-The cursors that this chapter explains are session cursors.
-A session cursor lives in
+The cursors that this module explains are session cursors.

 You can get information about any session cursor from its attributes (which you can reference in procedural statements, but not in SQL statements).
 To list the session cursors that each user session currently has opened and parsed, query the dynamic performance view V$OPEN_CURSOR.